rohan-chandr/Ecommerce-Solution/README.md

 # Ecommerce Solution
-An e-commerce solution in Python to allow multiple stores to sell multiple products to multiple customers.
+An e-commerce solution in Python to allow multiple stores to sell multiple products to multiple customers using classes.

 ## Usage
 * Download the Repository and run 18F-Rohan.py